Hunter Hunter (film): Plot

-Joseph Mersault (Sawa), his wife Anne (Sullivan) and his daughter Renee (Howell) live in the remote Canadian wilderness, making a meager profit as fur trappers.
+Joseph Mersault (Sawa), his wife Anne (Sullivan) and his daughter Renee (Howell) live in the remote Canadian wilderness, making a meager living as fur trappers.
 Joseph trains the eager Renee how to bait and trap various animals, while Anne stays home and takes care of the cabin, washing clothes and fetching water.

 Their tranquility is threatened when a dangerous wolf begins to eat trapped animals along their fur line.
-Despite Anne’s protests, Joseph leaves the cabin in order to track the wolf and eliminate the threat.
+Despite Anne's protests, Joseph leaves the cabin in order to track the wolf and eliminate the threat.

 After a long day in the wilderness tracking the wolf with Renee, Joseph finds fresh tracks and sends his daughter back home out of concern for her safety.
 However, Joseph continues to hunt the wolf alone.
 He eventually stumbles upon a group of dead young women - brutally slaughtered, bared naked and arranged in a ritualistic circle.

 Joseph returns home, but does not tell his family what he saw, instead claiming that he saw a wolf but failed to shoot it.
 The next day, Joseph tells Anne that he is going to hunt the wolf; instead, he begins tracking the killer of the young women.

 Anne begins to worry about Joseph when he does not return home after a day, and she reports the dangerous wolf to the local police officers Barthes (Gabriel Daniels) and Lucy (Lauren Cochrane).
 They are dismissive, however, claiming that the wolf is merely doing what nature intended, in the wild, where city laws do not apply.
-Furthermore, the land on which Joseph’s cabin is situated is federal land, and reporting the wolf would therefore trigger a federal investigation.
+Furthermore, the land on which Joseph's cabin is situated is federal land, and reporting the wolf would therefore trigger a federal investigation.
 Worried about losing their home, Anne leaves the station.